pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 ### API

 The PodSpec gets extended.
-Types and structs referenced from PodSpec (ResourceClaimTemplate, ResourceClaimSpec) must be placed in all versions of `core.k8s.io` to keep those packages self-contained.
+Types and structs referenced from PodSpec (ResourceClaimTemplate, ResourceClaimSpec) must be placed in `core.k8s.io/v1` to keep that package self-contained.
+The new fields in the PodSpec are gated by the DynamicResourceAllocation feature gate and can only be set when it is enabled.
+Initially, they are declared as alpha and then can still be changed from one release to the next.

+ResourceClaim and ResourceClass are new built-in types in `core.k8s.io/v1`.
+They only get registered when the feature gate is enabled.

-ResourceClaim and ResourceClass are new built-in types in the `core.k8s.io/v1alpha1` API group.
-This was chosen instead of using CRDs because core Kubernetes components must interact with them and installation of CRDs as part of cluster creation is an unsolved problem.
+Putting everything into `core.k8s.io/v1` was chosen instead of using CRDs because core Kubernetes components must interact with the new objects and installation of CRDs as part of cluster creation is an unsolved problem.
 They could be defined in some other API group (`node.k8s.io`, some new group) but having everything in the same group is less confusing for users.

 Secrets are not part of this API: if a resource driver needs secrets, for example to access its own backplane, then it can define custom parameters for